polyfy/polylith/readme.md

   Error 109 - Missing libraries in environment.
     Triggered if an environment doesn't contain a library that is used by one of its bricks.
-Library usage for a brick is calculated using :ns->lib in './deps.edn' for all its namespaces.
+Library usage for a brick is calculated using :ns-to-lib in './deps.edn' for all its namespaces.

   Warning 201 - Mismatching parameter lists in function or macro.